zouppen/aoc-2024/log.md

 Assignment: [Plutonian Pebbles](https://adventofcode.com/2024/day/11)

 Part 1 was super simple with brute force.
-Just a list comprehension and one ugly integer to string and back to int trick.
+Just a list comprehension and one ugly integer to string and back to integer trick.

 Quickly noticed that part 2 is intentionally taking forever with brute force, so needed to get back to drawing desk.
 Some similarities with